The simple application you have created so far can now be launched. The application contains "Temperature"

-variables inside, but none of the data can be seen by user, which is a major drawback fromt the visualization point of view So now it is necessary to create a boiler graphic panel that will visualy display the desired data and control items.
+variables inside, but none of the data can be seen by user, which is a major drawback fromt the visualization point of view So now it is necessary to create a boiler graphic panel that will visualy display the desired data and control objects.

 and name it "Panel"

 .
-The object of this type will "represent" graphics of the panel window in the object tree.
-The text entered in the "Panel title
+The object of this type will "represent" graphics of the panel window in the tree of Pma

 .
 Leave the other configurators unchanged.

-Creation of Panel Window Graphics
+Creating of Panel Window Graphics:

 .
 This window is divided into left and right portion.